 The primary step to feeling better is to identify the cause of stress.
-There is always a solution for any problem in life hence, you need to take control of the situation and work towards it.
-The most awkward thing you may do is turn to something unhealthy to help you manage, such as smoking or drinking.
-The key to excellent stress management is being in control of your situation, building emotional strength, having a good social network and positive outlook.
+There is always a solution to any problem, so take control of the situation and work towards it.
+The most awkward thing you may do is turn to something unhealthy to help you manage, like smoking or drinking.
+The key to excellent stress management is being in control of your situation, building emotional strength, having a social network.

 You can follow below-mentioned methods to cope with stress in your daily life:

 - Changing a complicated condition is most of the times not possible.
 Recognize and accept things as they are and focus on everything that you can do to have control.

 - Look for positive’s in life, and things for which you are thankful.
 This requires a shift in outlook for those who are more naturally negative.
 Problems are often a question of perspective.
 If you change your perception, you may see your circumstances from a more positive point of view.